Duomo of San Giovanni Battista, Loano: History

 The interior of the church is decorated with numerous artworks from the 17th century.
 In the chapels on the right there is a portrait of Santa Barbara by Luciano Borzone, painted in 1642, along with one of San Sebastiano by Orazio de Ferrari, painted in 1645, and one of the crucifixion, by Borzone.
 Behind the main altar, there is a painting of 'La Nascita del Battesimo' by Giovanni Andrea Ansaldo, completed in 1625.
-In the chapels on the left, there is a painting of the Virgin Mary, Saint Anthony Abbott, and Paolo Eremita, all by de Ferrari, and a painting of the beheading of Saint John the Baptist by Giovanni Domenico Cappellini.
+In the chapels on the left, there is a painting of the Virgin Mary, Saint Anthony Abbott, and Paolo Eremita, all by de Ferrari, and a painting of the beheading of Saint John the Baptist by Giovanni Domenico Cappellino.